 We must own the fact that the depersonalization of an entire group of human beings has been so intrinsically woven into the DNA of our society that we hardly even realize that it's there, that our entire existence as a country has been at the expense of those we've deemed as less than.
 We must own the fact that we have allowed fear to take root in our hearts and that we have allowed that fear to bully us into the belief that to acknowledge someone else's worth takes away from our own.
 We have to call it what it is: white supremacy, and pure, unadulterated racism.

 I know what you're thinking.
 You aren't a racist.
-You would never do or say the damaging things we've seen and heard in the last 72 hours.
+You would never do or say the damaging things we saw in Charlottesville.
 I believe you.
 I wouldn't, either.
 I know that for most of us, we genuinely believe that we're doing the best we can.
-But it isn't enough to just not be racist -- we must speak out and condemn the words and actions of those who are.
+But it isn't enough to just not be racist—we must speak out and condemn the words and actions of those who are.
 We must be the Esthers who are willing to acknowledge that if we have been given any privilege in this life, it is for the purpose of making sure that those on the outside have a way to get in.

-It's going to be hard.
+Acknowledging our capacity for racism will be difficult.
 It might feel like the hardest thing we've ever done.
 But I promise you, if you ask Trayvon Martin's mother about the hardest thing she's ever done, she's going to tell you about burying her baby.
 If you ask Diamond Reynolds' four-year-old daughter about the hardest thing she's ever done, she'll tell you about begging her mother to be quiet so the cops don't shoot her, too.
 And if you had the chance to ask Heather Heyer if she would choose to show up again, my gut tells me she would say yes.

 So you can feel free to call me naive.
-You can tell me that justice and equality are dreams that will never be realized on this side of heaven.
-I've heard it before.
+You can tell me that justice and equity are dreams that will never be realized on this side of heaven.
+I've heard it many, many time before.
 But I wholeheartedly believe that Jesus wouldn’t have asked us to pray for the Father’s Kingdom to come and His will to be done on earth as it is in heaven if that wasn’t a prayer he was ready and willing to answer.
 Mother Teresa said she "used to believe that prayer changes things, but really, prayer changes us and we change things."
 And I want to be in on the answer.
+Surely, there will be many days when the enormity of the problem will overwhelm us, but we must not allow it to paralyze us.
+We must be brave enough to take the next step, brave enough to expose our own beliefs, actions and lack thereof, holding them up to the light of truth.
 I won't be perfect at this.
-None of us will be, but that's no excuse to not go there, and I hope you'll join me.
+None of us will be, but our imperfection does not relieve us from our calling as believers to usher in a new kingdom.

 For your continued viewing/reading: